trquhuytin/TOT-CVPR22/README.md

 # Unsupervised Action Segmentation by Joint Representation Learning and Online Clustering (CVPR 2022)

-This repository contains the official implementation of our CVPR 2022 paper (https://openaccess.thecvf.com/content/CVPR2022/papers/Kumar_Unsupervised_Action_Segmentation_by_Joint_Representation_Learning_and_Online_Clustering_CVPR_2022_paper.pdf)
+This repository contains the official implementation of our CVPR 2022 paper (https://openaccess.thecvf.com/content/CVPR2022/papers/Kumar_Unsupervised_Action_Segmentation_by_Joint_Representation_Learning_and_Online_Clustering_CVPR_2022_paper.pdf).

-If you use the code, please cite
+If you use the code, please cite our paper:
 ```
 @inproceedings{kumar2022unsupervised,
   title={Unsupervised action segmentation by joint representation learning and online clustering},